Transport enhancement from incoherent coupling between one-dimensional quantum conductors: Introduction

 It has been known for many years that coherent and incoherent particle transport processes take place in various condensed matter systems.
 These include cuprates \cite{turlakov2001prb,levin2004prb,vignolle2012prb} and several organic conductors such as conjugated polymers \cite{collini2009sci,collini2009jpca}, layered organic metals \cite{kartsovnik2006prl,kartsovnik2009prb} as well as Bechgaard and Fabre salts \cite{jerome1982advphys,dressel2005prb,kohler2011prb}.
 As illustrated in figures~\ref{fig1}(a),(b), these systems share a common feature, which is a highly anisotropic structure consisting of lattice sites strongly coupled in one or two directions and weakly coupled in other directions.
 At not-too-low temperatures, particle transport along the strongly coupled directions is predominantly coherent, while the transport along directions with weak coupling occurs via incoherent hopping processes.
-Due to the many-body nature of most of these systems, it is expected that they show a rich variety of phenomena emerging from the interplay between the different transport mechanisms and particle-particle interactions.
+This simple picture is incomplete, however.
+There exist several competing effects that may contribute to the transport behaviour, depending on the material in question.
+These include static disorder, interparticle interactions, local dissipation, and spatially correlated noise.
+It is thus expected that a rich variety of phenomena emerges from the interplay between these different processes.

+In order to disentangle the contributions from these various effects, a natural strategy is to analyse the competition between just a few of them first, which can be non-trivial.
+For instance, it is well known that static disorder results in Anderson localisation, which is broken by weak dissipation or decoherence effects~\cite{plenio2008njp,znidaric2010dephasing}.
+On the other hand, the interplay between interactions and disorder is not fully understood, and is still the object of intense research~\cite{basko2006ann,albrecht2012prb,lucioni2011prl}.
+In the present work, we focus exclusively on the physics resulting from the combination of coherent interactions and incoherent processes, neglecting disorder and other complications.
+This sets the stage for a more complete future analysis that includes all of these elements.

 Several interesting effects resulting from the competition between coherent and incoherent processes in the presence of strong interactions have recently been found \cite{pichler2010pra,kollath2012prl,cai2013prl}.
 In particular, previous research by some of us has uncovered a novel mechanism of dephasing-enhanced transport in linear homogeneous strongly interacting systems \cite{we,we2}.
-Nevertheless, the physics resulting from this interplay still represents relatively uncharted territory, and anisotropic condensed matter systems displaying both coherent and incoherent transport processes arise as attractive and natural scenarios to take the exploration even further.
+Nevertheless, the physics resulting from this interplay still represents relatively uncharted territory.